How to print on Avery Labels that are not A4 in size

 Step 6

-Page Scaling set to None
+Page Scaling Settings

-The most important setting to select is making sure that your design prints Actual Size.
-Make sure that your page scaling is not set to “Fit to Page” or “Scale to Fit” or any % of the original.
+Make sure that your page scaling is not set to “Fit to Page” or “Scale to Fit”.

 Finally, before printing on your Avery product, we always recommend you perform a test print on a plain sheet of paper.
 Hold the printed sheet behind the Avery product to check the alignment of your layout.
 When satisfied with the layout, print on to the Avery product.